kishii4726/ssm-session/README.md

 ```

 # Creating Sample Resources
-**Warning: Execute the following to create 10 EC2 instances of t3.nano.**
+**Warning: Running the following will create 10 instances of t3.nano.**

 Create an EC2 instance to test this tool.